CGATOxford/UMI-tools/QUICK_START.md

 #### Example UMI extraction: ####

-UMI is bases 3-4, bases 1-2 and 5-6 are the sample barcode and need to be removed.
-The case below could be handled by umi_tools dedup by specifiying --bc-pattern=NNXXNN but we include it here as an example of how the fastq should be formatted following extraction:
+The case below could be handled by umi_tools dedup by specifiying --bc-pattern=NNXXXXNN but we include it here as an example of how the fastq should be formatted following extraction:

+UMI is bases 3-7, bases 1-2 and 7-8 are the sample barcode and need to be removed

     @HISEQ:87:00000000 read1
     AAGGTTGCTGATTGGATGGGCTAG